“We do not begin to solve our clients’ problems before we are engaged.”

 “Whenever our diagnostic findings, strategic recommendations, or creative solutions are presented to anyone in our client companies, it will be personnel from our firm that does so.”

-I’ve worked on projects where my ideas were delivered to boards of directors through middle-people — brand managers, for instance.
-So I wasn’t there to guide decision-makers or answer questions.
-This meant much more back-and-forth where the board would relay thoughts through my contact, kind of like Chinese whispers.
-Not ideal for either of us.
+I’ve worked on projects where my ideas were delivered to boards of directors through middle-people — brand managers, marketing executives.
+In those cases I wasn’t there to guide decision-makers or answer questions, meaning much more back-and-forth where directors would relay thoughts through someone else like a game of Chinese whispers.
+Not ideal.

 One general premise of Blair’s book is that if a design studio is asked to pitch for a client’s business, the studio should be paid to write the proposal.